jochenjonc/blog-component-state/README.md

 Shouldn't FRP be by design timing independent?

-I mean not that there is no time in observables, but when we compose observables we should not care about when any of our state sources exactly emits a value...
+I mean not that there is no time in observables, but when we compose observables we should not care about when any of our state sources exactly emit a value...

-In fact that's the case, in a perfect reactive setup we don't need to care about those problems.
+That's the case, in a perfect reactive setup, we don't need to care about those problems.
-However, as Angular is an object orientated framework we have to often with different problems related to life-cycles of components and services, router-events and many more things.
+However, as Angular is an object-orientated framework we have to often with different problems related to life-cycles of components and services, router-events and many more things.

-In RxJS timing is give by the following:
+In RxJS timing is given by the following:
 - For hot observables the **time of creation**
 - For cold observables the **time of subscription**
 - For emitted values the **scheduling process**

 In Angular timing is given by the following:
-- For global services the **creation** as well as the application **life-time**
+- For global services the **creation** as well as the application **lifetime**
-- For components the **creation**, several **life-cycle hooks** as well as the component **life-time**
+- For components the **creation**, several **life-cycle hooks** as well as the component **lifetime**
-- For local services the **creation** of the component as well as the components **life-time**
+- For local services the **creation** of the component as well as the components **lifetime**
-- For pipes oe directives in the template also the components **life-time**
+- For pipes or directives in the template also the components **lifetime**

-All timing relates things in Angular are in object oriented style, very similar to hot observables.
+All timing relates things in Angular are in object-oriented style, very similar to hot observables.
-Subscription handling can be done declarative over completion operators.
+Subscription handling can be done declaratively over completion operators.
-The scheduling process can be controlled both over imperative or over operators and can influence the execution context of next error or complete callback.
+The scheduling process can be controlled both over imperative or over operators and can influence the execution context of the next error or complete callback.

 We see that there are two different concepts combined that have completely different ways of dealing with timing.
-Angular already solved parts of this friction points but some of them are still left and we have to find the right spots to put our glue code and fix the problem.
+Angular already solved parts of this friction points but some of they are still left and we have to find the right spots to put our glue code and fix the problem.

 ![](https://github.com/BioPhoton/blog-component-state/raw/master/images/angular-timeline__michael-hladky.png "Angular Timeline")